j-chao/devops_workshops/01.1_container_orchestration_kubernetes/01_container_orchestration.md

 $ kubectl port-forward --namespace kube-system service/kubernetes-dashboard 10443:443 --address 0.0.0.0
 ```

-Navigate to the kubernetes UI at https://172.28.33.40:8443/console in a web browser on your local host machine.
+Navigate to the Kubernetes Dashboard UI at https://172.28.33.40:10443 in a web browser on your local host machine.

 Login using the token provided for when you ran the command: `$ vagrant up kubernetes`.